 His father’s late sister, Louise Lyles Kerr (1916-2007) made a major contribution to the Civil Rights Program when she and her father, Baltimore pharmacists Thomas H. Kerr Sr., brought suit against Enoch Pratt Library for refusing to allow African Americans to be trained and employed by the library.
 The suit sought $4,500 in damages.
 In 1944, U.S. District Judge W. Calvin Chestnut dismissed the suit, saying that the library was a private corporation, not a governmental agency.
 The Negroes contended that since the City of Baltimore annually contributed about $500,000 to the library, the library is a public institution.
 They argued that by using public funds for that purpose, the city was taking funds of Negroes who were allegedly barred from the training course without “due process of law”.
 Although they did not win the case at the U. S. Circuit Court, the case aroused public opinion to the point where the library soon relented and admitted Negroes for employment.
 During the library’s 100th Anniversary Celebration, Mrs. Hines was honored for this effort.
 The case is now known as the “Kerr Principle” and has been applied many times since then, notably, at many state universities.
 Since 1997, many law school professors nation-wide have written several scholarly articles concerning this case.

-For either a birthday or Christmas present in 1953, Aunt Louise gave Tom a crystal radio with a “whisker connection” that Tom personally built as an 8 year old child, having a 50 foot wire antenna strung out of our second story back window (on 717 Otis Place, N.W., Washington, D. C.) and the other side of the receiver grounded in his bedroom to our house radiator with the paint scratched off to make good electrical contact.
+For either a birthday or Christmas present in 1953, Aunt Louise gave Tom a crystal radio with a “whisker connection” that Tom personally built as an 8 year old child, having a 50 foot wire antenna strung out of our second story back window (in N.W., Washington, D. C.) and the other side of the receiver grounded in his bedroom to our house radiator with the paint scratched off to make good electrical contact.
 Adequate speakers (or a microphone) were made from an empty cigar box as an acoustic resonating cavity with a small 2 inch diameter hole cut in the center of one of the two flat sides of larger area, then the carbon rods from inside two defunct D batteries (with nicks made in each using a fingernail file) were glued to the left and right sides of the cigar box bracketing the hole, and an unused carbon “lead” from a mechanical pencil was placed gently to bridge between the two nicks over the hole but not fastened or glued at all but left free to vibrate.
 Wires were run from the two metal caps of the D battery carbon rods to the output leads of the crystal radio and its whisker if the cigar box were being used as a speaker.
 The crystal radio receiver worked best at night.
 Ah, the good old days!